mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> YARN/RM Lab: Tuning for YARN

 * Review the file <code>yarn/YARNtest.sh</code> in the course repository
-    * It may be broken but still execute
+    * It may be broken but may still run
 * Copy it to a cluster node and get it working
     * You can limit the loops to one value each in this phase
 * Run the tests